Fast development workflow with Docker and Kubernetes

 / # curl http://hello-world:8000 Greetings, world! / #

-And notice how the code has changed, live.
+Notice how the output has updated in realtime.
 Congratulations!
 You've now:

 - Routed the hello-world service to the Docker container running locally